ndiego/block-visibility/readme.txt

 **Added**

-* Preliminary compatibility with Full Site Editing (Requires the Gutenberg plugin and a theme that is Full Site Editing compatible)
+* Preliminary compatibility with Full Site Editing features
 * Hooks and slots to support the upcoming Pro add-on

 **Changed**